St. Ann's Academy (Kamloops)

-St. Ann's Academy is a Catholic school, under the administration of the CISKD (Catholic Independent Schools of Kamloops Diocese) school board.
+St. Ann's Academy (often abbreviated to "SAA") is a Roman Catholic school, under the administration of the CISKD (Catholic Independent Schools of Kamloops Diocese) school board.

 The school is co-educational, offering academic, fine arts, and business programs, as well as athletic, performing arts, and other extracurricular programs, for students from grades K to 12.

 History

 St. Ann's Academy was founded in 1880 by the Sisters of St. Ann.
 The present site was selected and purchased by the Sisters in 1910.

 St. Ann's Academy remained a high school until 1970, unable to keep up with the changing demands of B.C.'s curriculum, it reverted to an elementary school.
 The Sisters continued to administer the school until 1978.
 Although the Sisters of St. Ann's, from the city of Victoria's St. Ann's Academy founded the school, they no longer teach there.

 In 1980, Bishop Adam Exner asked the Congregation of Christian Brothers to open the high school section and in September 1981, St. Ann's Academy became a high school again.